lee-dohm/community-manager/README.md

 * Writing Good Documentation
 * Ship It! - Don't let perfect be the enemy of good

-### Testing

-* Troubleshooting
-* How to reproduce a problem

-### Coding/Architecture

-* HTML, CSS and JavaScript - Why do we need three technologies to do one job?
-* Clients and Servers - Division of labor and why it is a good thing

-### Final Project

-The idea here is for the mentee to contribute something significant to the community of their own design and in line with their particular talents.

 ## Other Reading

 ### General